 Why follow a step-by-step recruitment process?

-Because each step builds on the previous one – planning leads to sourcing leads to selection leads to onboarding.
+Because each step builds on the previous one, planning leads to sourcing, which leads to selection, which leads to onboarding.
 Without sequencing, you might skip key checks and end up with poor outcomes.

 Step 1 – Workforce Planning & Job Analysis